-Some banks do not only consider a credit bureau.
+Some banks do not only consider one credit bureau.
 Over the years, some banks have let you know which credit bureaus they take information from, allowing customers to re-evaluate their reports to determine things that could change.

 Banks that take your credit information from Equifax